glennj/exercism.io/lua/triangle/README.md

 # Triangle

+Welcome to Triangle on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Determine if a triangle is equilateral, isosceles, or scalene.

 An _equilateral_ triangle has all three sides the same length.